CostEffectiveDeviceforAAD/Oddball/README.md

-# Auditory BCI for real-time AAD
+# Auditory BCI for Oddball Task

 This is Auditory BCI for Oddball Task.